Lake Superior State University

 The Verdict: Proceed With Caution

-Areas of concern include a 51.0% graduation rate and high debt relative to what graduates earn and a long payback period.
+What to keep an eye on: its 51.0% graduation rate, high debt relative to what graduates earn, a long payback period.

-Median debt of $23,250 against $49,045 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $23,250 against $49,045 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links